-- Bite registrations are employed to document the occlusal relationship between arches which is essential when establishing the articulation of maxillary and mandibular casts.
+- Bite registrations are employed to document the occlusal relationship between arches, which is essential when establishing the articulation of maxillary and mandibular casts.

 The most widely used material, especially for preliminary impressions, is irreversible hydrocolloid.
 Hydrocolloids can exist in a sol or a gel state.
-The physical transformation from sol to gel called gelation can either be reversible – changed by thermal factors – or irreversible – changed by chemical factors, depending on the type of hydrocolloid used.
+The physical transformation from sol to gel called gelation can either be reversible – changed by thermal factors – or irreversible – changed by chemical elements, depending on the type of hydrocolloid used.
 Irreversible hydrocolloids do not change after gelation.

 The most often used irreversible hydrocolloid is alginate.
 Alginate is a naturally-occurring polymer usually obtained from brown seaweed.
 This biomaterial has numerous applications in biomedical science as well as engineering due to its biocompatibility.

-How are Dental Impressions created?
+How Dental Impressions are Created

-The Thing About Taking Dental Impressions Is…
+The Thing about Taking Dental Impressions is…